ABOUT ANDY

 Q: Do you have a goal?

-My goal is to win a World Teams Championship one day (I can dream!), but because I love teaching and coaching, I hope to be one of, if not, the best Bridge Coach in the world one day!
+My goal is to win a World Teams Championship one day (I can dream!), but because I love teaching and coaching, I hope to be one of, if not, the best Bridge Coach/Teacher in the world one day!

 Q: What was the most profound bridge advice that you have ever received?